 Electronic proposals will be received via Parity® on behalf of the Board of County Commissioners of Washington County (the "Board") by the Director of the Office of Budget and Finance of Washington County, Maryland (the "Finance Director"), at the County Commissioners' Meeting Room (Room 227), 100 West Washington Street, Hagerstown, Maryland 21740 until 11:00 a.m.
-Prevailing Eastern Time on Tuesday, May 8, 2012 (the "Bid Date", unless postponed as described in this Notice of Sale) for the purchase of all (but not less than all) of the Public Improvement Bonds of 2012 (the "Public Improvement Bonds") and until 11:15 a.m.
-Prevailing Eastern Time for the purchase of all (but not less than all) of the Refunding Bonds of 2012 (the "Refunding Bonds") (collectively, the Public Improvement Bonds and the Refunding Bonds are herein sometimes referred to as the "Bonds") of County Commissioners of Washington County (the "County"), all dated their date of delivery, and all bearing interest payable on January 1, 2013, and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption, as applicable.
-The Public Improvement Bonds are issued under the provisions of Chapter 392 of the Laws of Maryland of 2007 ("Chapter 392") and Title 6 of the Code of Public Local Laws of Washington County (2007), as amended (the "Water and Sewer Act").
-The Refunding Bonds are issued under the provisions of Chapter 110 of the Laws of Maryland of 1999, as amended ("Chapter 110"), and Section 24 of Article 31 of the Annotated Code of Maryland, as amended (the "Refunding Act").
-Both series of the Bonds are issued in accordance with a Resolution adopted by the Board on April 24, 2012, as supplemented.
+Prevailing Eastern Time on Tuesday, May 7, 2013 (the "Bid Date", unless postponed as described in this Notice of Sale) for the purchase of all (but not less than all) of the Public Improvement Bonds of 2013 (the "Public Improvement Bonds") and until 11:15 a.m.
+Prevailing Eastern Time for the purchase of all (but not less than all) of the Refunding Bonds of 2013 (the "Refunding Bonds") (collectively, the Public Improvement Bonds and the Refunding Bonds are herein sometimes referred to as the "Bonds") of County Commissioners of Washington County (the "County"), all dated their date of delivery, and all bearing interest payable on January 1, 2014, and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption, as applicable.
+The Public Improvement Bonds are issued under the provisions of Chapter 392 of the Laws of Maryland of 2007 ("Chapter 392").
+The Refunding Bonds are issued under the provisions of Chapter 110 of the Laws of Maryland of 1999, as amended ("Chapter 110"), Chapter 205 of the Laws of Maryland of 2004 ("Chapter 205") and Section 24 of Article 31 of the Annotated Code of Maryland, as amended, as applicable.
+Both series of the Bonds are issued in accordance with a Resolution adopted by the Board on April 23, 2013, as supplemented.